Preparing for Legislative Visits

 Resolutions Guide Our Work:

-- Resolutions are written motions to set a specific policy/direction.
+• Resolutions are written motions to suggest a specific policy/direction.

 Every Member Can Have a Voice:

-- All MAFP members are invited to submit comments and deliberate on resolutions prior to voting and policy decisions.
+• All MAFP members are invited to submit comments and deliberate on resolutions prior to voting.

 Things to Know About Writing Resolutions